Intervue/Data-structures-algorithms-for-interviews/README.md

 - Two strings are anagrams if they have same no of characters and they are composed of the same letters.
 Even if there are repetitions, they are going to be same.
 - Ideal approach of writing a program is return from a functiona and keep strings at a single place and not scattered
+- Greedy method and DP are two programing paradigms which can be used to solve optimization problems
+- Greedy method fractions are allowed
+- For huffman coding to work letters must not be uniformly distributed
+- Spanning tree is min number of edges present in the graph such that all nodes are connected.
+Span tree is always subgraph of the main graph and cannot contain edges which are not present in the main graph
+- Number of edges incident on the node is degree of node in undirected graphs.
+In case of directed, there is no degree but in degree and out degree
+- Kirchoff theorem is used to find spanning tree of non-weighted undirected simple graph

 # C Programming - Topic1: Introduction